gatsbyjs/gatsby-functions-beta/examples/airtable-form/README.md

 <!--- Working on improving deploy now to use subdirectories
 4.  **Deploy**
-You can directly deploy this starter by using the Deploy button below and select the directory for the Airtable example.
+You can directly deploy this example by using the Deploy button below and select the directory for the Airtable example.
 Otherwise, fork this repo and create your own repo and [connect that to Gatsby Cloud](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/deploying-to-gatsby-cloud/#set-up-an-existing-gatsby-site).

 [<img src="https://www.gatsbyjs.com/deploynow.svg">](https://www.gatsbyjs.com/dashboard/deploynow?url=https://github.com/gatsbyjs/gatsby-functions-beta/)